jacob404/promod-future/currentbuild/README.txt

 - Health bonus now correctly handles incapped and ledge-hung survivors.
 - Health bonus can no longer be manipulated by passing pills.
 - Made another attempt to fix silent jockeys.
 If you have any recorded evidence (demo, cast) of this taking place, please tell us!
+- Re-added molotovs.
+They will now work as previously intended.
+(Will not ignite infected, just deal AOE damage)

 4.4.2
 - Fixed some unbreakable doors becoming breakable on round start.